ianharrigan/hxArduino/README.md

 # Notes
 * Must have an `ARDUINO_HOME` environment variable set (eg: `C:\\PROGRA~2\\Arduino`)
-* Fair amount of syntax not yet implemented in generator (eg: switches)
 * Currently skips alot of haxe "internal" classes (no point in trying to generated them till generator is at least all wired up)
 * main.cpp (not generated) makes assumption that there is a `Main.h` and a `Main` c++ class in entry point, eg: